SpaceX brings 4 astronauts home, then launches 53 satellites

 AP Aerospace Writer

 CAPE CANAVERAL, Fla.
-(AP) — SpaceX brought four astronauts home with a midnight splashdown in the Gulf of Mexico on Friday, capping the busiest month yet for Elon Musk’s taxi service.
+(AP) — SpaceX brought four astronauts home with a midnight splashdown in the Gulf of Mexico on Friday, capping the busiest stretch yet for Elon Musk’s taxi service.

 The three U.S. astronauts and one German in the capsule were bobbing off the Florida coast, near Tampa, less than 24 hours after leaving the International Space Station.
 NASA expected to have them back in Houston later in the morning.